 Depending on which way the windows face (as well as a few other factors) a room with dormer windows can get a bit dark at certain times in the day.
 Imagine how much lightness a clean white (or even tasteful yellow) shutter could add to your space.

-Installing Dormer Window Shutters
+Installing Dormer Window Blinds

 With very few exceptions dormer windows are relatively small and square or rectangular.
 That means the frames will be a cinch to put together and the panels will be relatively light.